socketry/cloudflare-dns-update/README.md

 	cloudflare-dns-update --configuration /srv/dyndns/hinoki.oriontransfer.co.nz.yml

 Note that in case you want to update more than one domains in a zone with the same IP address, you can have multiple domains in a configuration file.
 Follow instructions of the configuration process.

+The configuration file would end up looking something like this:

+	---
+	:key: b10a8db164e0754105b7a99be72e3fe5
+	:email: samuel@oriontransfer.org
+	:zone: oriontransfer.co.nz
+	:content_command: curl ipinfo.io/ip

 ## Contributing